Did you know 88% of spreadsheets have errors?

-Common frustrations when inheriting someone else’s spreadsheet are multiple versions of the same file, lost files, no documentation, no support, locked cells, hidden cells, calculated values with no formulas.
+Common frustrations when inheriting someone else’s spreadsheet are multiple versions of the same file, corrupt files, lost files, no documentation, no support, locked cells, hidden cells, calculated values with no formulas.

 To illustrate the impact of human error, let’s look at some real examples.